akx/pino/README.md

 # pino

-Stack files into a container image.
+Stack files into a container image (without a running Docker daemon, too)

 ## Standing on the shoulders of giants